kundudeb/kundudeb.github.io/index.md

 Between September 2021 and December 2022, I was an organizer of the weekly [UBC Number Theory Seminar](https://www.math.ubc.ca/news-events/seminars-and-colloquia).

-I will be co-organizing the [Beyond Endoscopy Mini Conference](http://www.fields.utoronto.ca/activities/22-23/endoscopy) in April 2023.
+I was a co-organizer for the [Beyond Endoscopy Mini Conference](http://www.fields.utoronto.ca/activities/22-23/endoscopy) in April 2023.

-I will be leading a project group at the [Rethinking Number Theory Workshop](https://sites.google.com/view/rethinkingnumbertheory/home) in June 2023.
+I was a project leader at the [Rethinking Number Theory Workshop](https://sites.google.com/view/rethinkingnumbertheory/home) in June 2023.

 ## Expository Talks, Articles and Course Notes